-- 5.1 In sheltered housing and hostels LH will implement regular checks and maintenance in line with the Approved Code of Practice and the written scheme to ensure systems are correctly used and maintained through regular inspection and subsequent remedial works. - 5.2 Depending on the outcome of the risk assessment, controls may include taking any of the following measures to prevent and control the growth of legionella within water systems: - a) Replacement of storage tank water systems with combination boilers throughout the stock. - b) Replacement of cold-water tanks which have been identified as badly corroded or non-compliant with the Water Regulations 1999. - c) Disinfection of cold-water systems where identified as necessary. - d) Thermal insulation of cold-water tanks to prevent heat build-up in warm weather where identified. - e) Thermal insulation of all hot and cold-water pipework in service voids. - f) Designing out risks by installing a combination boiler instead of a storage tank system during refurbishments and when carrying out planned improvements works. - g) Where modifications to existing plant or water systems may create a risk of legionella bacteria growth, the person in charge of such work shall ensure that the risk is avoided.
+- 5.1 In sheltered housing and hostels that it owns and directly manages, Lewisham Council will implement regular checks and maintenance in line with the Approved Code of Practice and the written scheme to ensure systems are correctly used and maintained through regular inspection and subsequent remedial works. - 5.2 Depending on the outcome of the risk assessment, controls may include taking any of the following measures to prevent and control the growth of legionella within water systems: - a) Replacement of storage tank water systems with combination boilers throughout the stock. - b) Replacement of cold-water tanks which have been identified as badly corroded or non-compliant with the Water Regulations 1999. - c) Disinfection of cold-water systems where identified as necessary. - Thermal insulation of cold-water tanks to prevent heat build-up in warm weather where identified. - e) Thermal insulation of all hot and cold-water pipework in service voids. - f) Designing out risks by installing a combination boiler instead of a storage tank system during refurbishments and when carrying out planned improvements works. - g) Where modifications to existing plant or water systems may create a risk of legionella bacteria growth, the person in charge of such work shall ensure that the risk is avoided.
 Where it is not practicable, the system should be designed and constructed so that it will be safe and without risk to health.
-Any necessary review of procedures, assessments, maintenance programmes, monitoring, etc. should be undertaken. - Adequate information on the risks and the conditions necessary to ensure the plant or water system is safe to health, shall be specified as a requirement from the designers and manufacturers of the plant and water systems
+Any necessary review of procedures, assessments, maintenance programmes, monitoring, etc. should be undertaken. - Adequate information on the risks and the conditions necessary to ensure the plant or water system is safe to health, shall be specified as a requirement from the designers and manufacturers of the plant and water systems - i) Suppliers of services and products used in consultancy and water treatment aimed at preventing and controlling legionella bacteria, shall be required to provide information on the safe and proper use of their products and any potential limitations on their expertise or products.
+All new plant or water services must be properly installed and commissioned before use.